bjornregnell/kojo-scala-challenges/README.md

 ### What is this repository for? ###

-* Write books using Scala case classes and generate latex and TODO: html
+Write books using Scala case classes and generate latex and TODO: html

 The scaboo api consists of a simple document model based on Scala case classes.
 A minimalistic latex generator is provided that is invoked via a scala script.
 You write your document using Scala case classes and combined with a latex-wrapper document you create your book.
 The kojobook directory includes an example of how scaboo can be used.
 The aim is to, in the future, develop scaboo into a latex/pdf AND static-site-html-generator.

-Kojobook is

 ### How do I get set up? ###